 CVE and the CVE logo are registered trademarks of The MITRE Corporation.

 CVSS (Common Vulnerability Scoring System) is a standard in vulnerability scoring, which provides severity ratings of software vulnerabilities.
-A CVSS FAQ can be found at https://www.first.org/cvss/v2/faq.
 Where a vulnerability has a CVE Name, we will also include the NIST NVD (National Vulnerability Database) CVSS 2.0 ‘base score’ as a severity rating out of 10 (0 is low, 10 is high) and a risk ranking of “Low”, “Medium” or “High”.
+Where possible, CVSS 3.0/3.1 scores are also provided where possible.
+For more information see the CVSS FAQ.